How to Have More Energy & Feel Amazing

 I’m not a huge fan of vitamins and supplements.
 I believe when we treat our bodies right and eat healthy foods, our bodies naturally get the vitamins and nutrients they need.

 One of the best vitamins for energy is B vitamins.
-Great sources of B vitamins are desiccated beef liver, bee pollen, or desiccated oysters.
-These are all-natural food sources which is much better than synthetic.
+Excellent sources of B vitamins are desiccated beef liver, bee pollen, or desiccated oysters.
+These are all-natural vitamins made from whole foods, which are much better than synthetic ones.

 7 | Get Outside